Forget investors: AMC itself may have been bailed out by the actions of wallstreetbets

 Silver Lake, meanwhile, is one of the world’s largest technology investors, controlling $75 billion in assets from its headquarters in Menlo Park, Calif.

-But because of the stock-market rally fueled by the subreddit group wallstreetbets last week, both Silver Lake and the AMC theater in Minot have benefited.
+But because of the stock market rally fueled by the subreddit group wallstreetbets last week, both Silver Lake and the AMC theater in Minot have benefited.

 The rally that propelled AMC Entertainment’s share price to new heights also triggered Silver Lake’s ability to convert a $600 million debt note from the nation’s largest theater chain into stock.
-The conversion eliminates the principal and all future interest payments from AMC to Silver Lake — helping the pandemic-battered movie theater company keep the Dakota Square and many of its 595 other locations around the country running.
+The conversion eliminates the principal and all future interest payments from AMC to Silver Lake — helping the pandemic-battered movie theater company keep the Dakota Square and many of its 595 other locations nationwide running.

 The development is part of an investor narrative that is bringing together Main Street, Wall Street and the pathways of the Internet in unprecedented ways, possibly redeeming moviegoing in the process.

 In addition to the Silver Lake conversion, the rally also allowed AMC to issue $304 million in new stock last week as its shares became more attractive.
-If the virus made AMC an accidental victim of forces beyond its control, then wallstreetbets was a kind of karmic payback, a shot at fresh financial life for reasons it equally had nothing to do with.
+If the coronavirus made AMC an accidental victim of forces beyond its control, then wallstreetbets was a kind of karmic payback, a shot at fresh financial life for reasons it equally had nothing to do with.

-"Unlike GameStop, AMC was really in danger,” said Michael Pachter, an analyst at financial-services firm Wedbush Securities who closely follows the movie-theater industry.
+"Unlike GameStop, AMC was really in danger,” said Michael Pachter, an analyst at financial services firm Wedbush Securities who closely follows the movie theater industry.
 “They didn’t intend to,” he said of the wallstreetbets group.
 “But they 100 percent have thrown AMC a lifeline.”

-Pachter now believes AMC can get at least to September, when many experts believe mass moviegoing will have returned, without raising any new capital or significantly retrenching — a thought that was hard to imagine just a few months ago.
+Pachter now thinks AMC can get at least to September, when many experts think mass moviegoing will have returned, without raising any new capital or significantly retrenching — a thought that was hard to imagine just a few months ago.

-Even if it avoids bankruptcy, though, there remain questions about AMC’s future.
-One analyst on Monday, MKM Partners’ Eric Handler, said in a note to investors that AMC’s current $13 share price was “decoupled” from the reality of its business and set a share-price target of just $1.
+Even if it avoids bankruptcy, though, questions remain about AMC’s future.
+Eric Handler, an analyst at MKM Partners, said in a note to investors on Monday that AMC’s current $13 share price was “decoupled” from the reality of its business and set a share-price target of just $1.

-An AMC spokesman, Ryan Noonan, did not reply to a request for comment.
+Ryan Noonan, an AMC spokesman, did not reply to a request for comment.

 AMC was a challenged company even before the pandemic.
-In contrast to its more deliberate competitors, Regal and Cinemark, AMC had expanded quickly in recent years both in the United States and around the world, going from 5,400 screens worldwide in 2015 to 11,0000 in 2020.
-It also upgraded many of its theaters in the U.S. It began last year with about $5 billion in debt — on $1.5 billion in revenue.
+In contrast to its more deliberate competitors, Regal and Cinemark, AMC had expanded quickly in recent years in the United States and around the world, going from 5,400 screens worldwide in 2015 to 11,0000 in 2020.
+It also upgraded many of its theaters in the United States.
+It began last year with about $5 billion in debt — on $1.5 billion in revenue.

 The pandemic, which dramatically scaled back ticket and concessions revenues, only tightened the vise.
 Studios began postponing their releases or moving them to streaming services, governments limited or prohibited attendance and consumers largely stayed home.